 This type of methodological and bespoke approach comes with its advantages — selection decisions are more valid, applicants report more favorable reactions to being tested, and adverse impact is often reduced.
 Final tests should be screened for compliance with the guidelines established by the Equal Employment Opportunity Commission (EEOC) to ensure they are void of federal anti-discriminatory violations, and reasonable accommodations can be made in completing the assessment, in accordance with the Americans with Disabilities Act.

-Personality tests should only serve the purpose of selection
+Personality tests should only be used in recruiting selection

 Beyond that, the purpose of the assessment matters, too.
 For example, personality type inventories may be popular, and appropriate, tools for increasing personal awareness, guiding professional development, or aiding in team building, but that doesn’t necessarily translate to validity for selection purposes.
 Because these tests are not validated for the purpose of selection, they can consequently misidentify talent, create bias, and not be predictive of future job performance.